Former Cancer Patient Joins Forces With Fellow Survivors to Build Game On Cancer Team

 Unfortunately, that August, Lori was diagnosed with triple-negative breast cancer (TNBC).
 “It was a shock,” says Lori.
 “I was terrified.
 Breast cancer doesn’t run in my family, so I figured I was safe.
 I wasn’t.”

 Lori began her cancer journey with another health system.
 Soon, though, she started to feel like she was just one of many faceless patients, as though the physicians and staff did not care about her emotional needs.
-By chance, she heard about Henry Ford Health System’s Game On Cancer.
+By chance, she heard about Henry Ford Health’s Game On Cancer.

 “I have a relative that fundraises for Game On Cancer,” says Lori.
 “When she told me more about it, I immediately thought I should get a referral to Henry Ford Cancer Institute.”